Global group laws and equivariant bordism rings: Complex bordism

-for all $n\in \N$.
+for all $n\in \N_{>0}$.
 Moreover, each $\psi_n$ is a prime element and generates the kernel of the composite

 \end{Prop} \begin{Example}[Cyclotomic polynomials] Once the proposition is proved, it defines elements $\psi_n\in X(\T)$ for any global group law $X$.
 To understand the nature of these elements, it is helpful to consider the example of the multiplicative global group law over $\Z$ (\Cref{ex:mult}).
-Its value at the circle is the Laurent polynomial ring $\Z[t^{\pm 1}]$ with universal Euler class $t-1$.
-The element $\psi_n$ is then the $n$-th cyclotomic polynomial, and equation \ref{eq:eulerproduct} becomes the standard decomposition of $t^n-1$ into a product of cyclotomic polynomials.
-To see why the $\psi_n$ are as claimed in this case, note that the multiplicative global group law is regular and hence the $\psi_n\in \Z[t^{\pm-1}]$ are uniquely characterized by the equations \eqref{eq:eulerproduct}.
+Its value at the circle group is the Laurent polynomial ring $\Z[t^{\pm 1}]$ with universal Euler class $t-1$.
+The element $\psi_n$ is then the $n$-th cyclotomic polynomial, and equation \eqref{eq:eulerproduct} becomes the standard decomposition of $t^n-1$ into a product of cyclotomic polynomials.
+To see why the $\psi_n$ are as claimed in this case, note that the multiplicative global group law is regular and hence the $\psi_n\in \Z[t^{\pm 1}]$ are uniquely characterized by the equations \eqref{eq:eulerproduct}.
 Since $\psi_1=e_1=t-1$, the claim follows. \end{Example}

 \begin{proof}[Proof of \Cref{prop:psi}] We prove the proposition by induction on $n$.
-Recall from \Cref{cor:lazarddomain} that $\bL(\T)$ is a domain, so the uniqueness of the $\psi_n$ follows by induction.
 By definition, $\psi_1$ is given by $e_1$.
-We now fix an $n>1$ and assume we have proved the existence of $\psi_m$ for all $m$ properly dividing $n$, and that these classes satisfy the properties stated in the proposition.
+We now fix an $n>1$ and assume we have proved the existence and uniqueness of $\psi_m$ for all $m$ properly dividing~$n$, and that these classes satisfy the properties stated in the proposition.
+Recall from \Cref{cor:lazarddomain} that $\bL(\T)$ is a domain, so there can be at most one $\psi_n$ satisfying \eqref{eq:eulerproduct}.